-The Humana Group Medicare Advantage PPO plan for retired members replaces the Medicare Supplement Plan effective January 1, 2024.
-The new plan demonstrates the Board of Pensions’ commitment to member health and well-being at every stage of life, including the transition from active work into and throughout retirement.
+The Humana Group Medicare Advantage PPO plan demonstrates the Board of Pensions’ commitment to member health and well-being at every stage of life, including the transition from active work into and throughout retirement.

-You also pay $0 for many other types of healthcare services, including preventive care; in-person and virtual visits with a primary care physician; lab services when performed in a primary care physician’s office or in a free-standing laboratory; and home healthcare.
+You pay $0 for many types of healthcare services and supplies, including preventive care; in-person and virtual visits with a primary care physician; lab services, when performed in a primary care physician’s (PCP’s) office or in a free-standing laboratory; and home healthcare.

 Out-of-pocket costs for all medical expenses are capped at $2,590 per year; prescription drugs have a separate out-of-pocket maximum of $2,500 per year.

 The plan also includes Medicare Part D prescription drug coverage, with no gap in prescription coverage (donut hole) commonly found in other Medicare Advantage and Medicare supplement plans, and significantly more prescription drug options than the standard individual formulary.

 The plan covers medication in four tiers: Tier 1: Generic or Preferred Generic; Tier 2: Preferred Brand; Tier 3: Non-Preferred Drug; and Tier 4: Specialty tier.

 You pay just a $5 copayment for Tier 1 Generic or Preferred Generic prescription drugs.
 Your cost for medication in each of the other tiers varies depending on the prescription and may be found in the Humana Group Medicare Advantage PPO Plan — Pharmacy Summary of Benefits.